 - No auto-off feature when the unit is empty can be a deal breaker for those who rely on automatic shutoffs

-Get the Vornado evaporative humidifier at Amazon, The Home Depot, or Wayfair.
+Get the Vornado whole-house humidifier at Amazon, The Home Depot, or Wayfair.

 The AprilAire 700 can operate with hard or soft water, and with a hot or cold supply.
 Any minerals from hard water are collected in the water panel, preventing them from getting into the air.
 As water panels need to be changed on an annual basis (they are not expensive), the buildup is typically too insufficient to cause problems.